 This is taken from the last ever 'Farewell' gig of the DARK Round The Edges line-up.

 Taken from our 'Welcome To The Edge' DVD which is video of our time at New Money Recording Studios in Milton Keynes laying down the tracks 'In The Sky', 'Could Have Sworn' and this one.

 Martin recorded his part at his studio in Bulgaria whilst I played my solo at my home.

 These are all tracks that have featured as earlier versions recorded in 1971 as 'Bonus Tracks' on many 'Dark Round The Edges' releases.

 We decided to have one last recording session, so revamped them for this.

 The reason that this has' original lyrics' is that, with the rearranged ending, the song had a completely different feel, so Ron wrote new lyrics.

 In 1972, four Northampton lads made an LP.

 Now that LP is more collectable than that of the Stones!

-Over forty years later, Dark are bemused by its delayed success.
+Over fifty years later, Dark are bemused by its delayed success.